in Times of Change

 Somatic intelligence expert, mindful leadership coach and change management facilitator Connie Cudnohowski has been practicing mindfulness for many years.
 She has been studying and teaching the neuroscience of body-based mindfulness for the past nine years.
 Connie holds degrees in Communications, Political Science and an MBA.

-She can relate to real world business problems as she has experienced the stressful dynamic of being an auditor in the banking and finance industries, starting her own business, and integrating process improvement as a management trainee at General Motors.
+She can relate to real world business problems as she has experienced the stressful dynamic of being an auditor in the banking and finance industries, starting her own business, and integrating process improvement as a manager at General Motors.
 She has been interested in the intersection of neuroscience, leadership and areas of personal growth for many years.

 Increased mindfulness reduces the tendency to allow unrecoverable prior costs to influence current decisions thereby improving decision making.
 When you are not focused on lost sunk costs, the ability to consider more creative big picture perspectives become viable.